mt-class/penn/projects/team4.md

     ./grade < english.out

-These programs are also designed to be runnable in a pipeline:
+What’s the best you could you do by picking other sentences from the list?
+To give you an idea, we’ve given you an oracle for the development data.
+Using knowledge of the reference translation, it chooses candidate sentences that maximize the BLEU score.

-    ./default | ./grade
+    ./oracle | ./grade

-As you can see, the translations produced by the default do not score particularly well.
-This should convince you that it is possible to do much better, for example by learning some features from the crowdsourced evaluations of the translations.
+The oracle should convince you that it is possible to do much better than the default reranker.
+Maybe you can improve it by by learning some features from the crowdsourced evaluations of the translations.
+Try a few different settings.
+How close can you get to the oracle BLEU score?

 ### The Challenge
 Your task is to select the best sentences that *improve the corpus level BLEU